 Cork Floor over radiant floor heating systems

 Forna cork floors are well adapted for use with in-floor radiant floor heating systems.
 We recommend our cork only be used with hydronic (water/gel) systems.
 Because electric radiant floor heating system is the most common retro-fit system available we realize the hydronic is not the only “kid on the block”.
-If electric radiant floor heating system is used, we require the system be sunk in the appropriate amount of cement (see manufacturer’s specifications.
+If electric radiant floor heating system is used, we require the system be sunk in the appropriate amount of cement (see the manufacturer instructions).
 This protects against the ever present danger of fire due to electric shorts as well as to over-heating.
 Electric systems are prone to excessive heat and must be used with extreme care when working with flammable products such as wood or cork.

 What Type of Floor to Install?